Southeast Australian foehn: Formation

+The southeast Australian foehn is distinguished by three criteria; surface winds which blow from the mountains' direction, a sharp rise in air temperature in the leeward side of the mountains, and an accompanying diminution in atmospheric moisture.

-As the moist air rises over the windward side of the ranges, it cools and it would condense, thereby creating precipitation on the upwind slopes.
-The precipitation then gets rid of the moisture from the air mass on the lee side of the ranges, and the condensation raises the air temperature as it descends the lee slopes towards the coastal plains because of the adiabatic compression.
+As the moist air rises over the windward side of the ranges, it cools and condenses, enhancing the orographic lifting.
+The precipitation then gets rid of the moisture from the air mass on the lee side of the ranges, and the condensation raises the air temperature as it descends the lee slopes towards the coastal plain due to the adiabatic compression.

 During these conditions, an orographic cloud band, or the Föhn wall, builds up along the ridgelines of the southeastern highlands due to condensation of moisture as the air ascends the windward slopes.
 Meanwhile, the Föhn arch, with its broad layer of altostratus cloud, shapes downwind of the mountains in the ascending component of a standing lee mountain wave.
 In weather maps, a band of clear air called the Föhn gap, which is over the downwind of the Great Dividing region, can be seen between the wall and arched cloud cover.
 This foehn wind can be referred to as thermodynamically driven.

 The existence of topographically induced atmospheric waves in connection with foehn occurrence has been indicated, which develop with the descent of upper-level air above of the ridgetop and pass into the lee of the ranges as broad-scale, vertically supporting gravity waves.
 The wind shears and the strength of the downslope motion manifested in the model examination also point that the onslaught of foehn conditions results in increased turbulence near the surface, evident in the gusty conditions observed at the lee stations.
 In addition to the foehn winds, the same westerly winds also ward off the cooling sea breezes that arrive from the northeast, thereby preventing them from developing in the eastern seaboard.

 A vertically propagating gravity wave over the affected region exists.
 The descending motion over the coastal escarpment is stronger than that over the primary range and is connected with more powerful shear.
 The downslope winds tend to be strong, particularly near the lee's surface of the coastal escarpment.
 Smaller-scale, trapped lee waves over the affected region exist, and their incidence, together with the strong wind shears, signal significant turbulence throughout the boundary layer, which is concordant with the heavy gusty surface winds registered on the leeside.
-At nighttime, the foehn effect subsides due to a mountain breeze – This is when denser cool air flows down the mountain slopes to settle in the downwind side, thereby providing relatively cold conditions in the night and, consequently, a high diurnal range of temperature.
+At nighttime, the foehn effect subsides due to a mountain breeze – This is when denser cool air flows down the mountain slopes to settle on the downwind side, giving way to significant nighttime cooling and likewise a high diurnal range.